Lemoore Virtual Resources | Coalinga/Firebaugh Virtual Resources

 Frequently Asked Questions

-General Information and limitations of Dual Enrollment
+General Info & limitations of HS Dual Enrollment

 Courses vary at every high school.
 Some of the high schools are offering dual enrollment pathways while others are offering “stand alone” general education dual enrollment classes.
 Check with your high school counselor as to what dual enrollment courses are offered at your school.